eaglescommander/SIAK-AXZ/README.md

 ## What you need
 - Selenium and Python, this should be fairly obvious if you know basic programming
 - Chromedriver according to your browser's version, place it on the same folder as this
-- Put your username and password on user_pass.txt
+- Put your username and password in user_pass.txt
-- Put the classes you want on matkul.txt, put each class on separate line, check the name of each on the "schedule" section of the website (E.g. MatDis 1-A)
+- Put the classes you want in matkul.txt, put each class on a separate line, check the name of each on the "schedule" section of the website (E.g. MatDis 1-A)

 Just run it after that, run multiple instance if you want but make sure to monitor each so they don't get stuck